Guest article by Vegan Vietnam

 About the Authors

-Vegan Vietnam is an online project run by Justin and Damaris, two long-term vegans from Canada and Spain.
-At www.veganvietnam.com, travellers can find tips, restaurant listings, and useful resources that will help you find great vegan food throughout the country.
-Follow them on Facebook or Instagram.
+Vegan Vietnam is an online project run by two long-term vegans from Canada and Spain.
+The website is no longer online, but on their Facebook page travellers can find tips, restaurant listings, and useful resources that will help them find great vegan food throughout the country.
+Follow them on Instagram too.

 Author: Rod Waddington / Title: Basil Seed / Creative Commons